Batmanian/KeithDunstan/src/posts/my-life-with-the-demon/13-demonic-people.md

 Three minutes later the cork was out of the champagne.

 Rudy Komon was another.
 One would call at the Komon Gallery to see the latest Pughs, Bracks or Boyds, but Rudy would say that good art should always be taken with good wine.
-The first time we met he opened a bottle of Hugel Alsatian Riesling which melted quite beautifully with the art on his walls.
+The first time we met he opened a bottle of Hugel Alsatian Riesling which melded quite beautifully with the art on his walls.

 But Rudy, always good company, was an unbending character.

 He had a favourite expression; "E's a barbarrrian."
 His nicely honed Czech accent rolled beautifully over the Rs.

-A barbarian was a creature who did not agree with Rudy, a creature who did not savour the wonders of wine or the árta.
-In the 1970s Alan Holdsworth, editor of Epicurean magazine, held an annual dinner.
+A barbarian was a creature who did not agree with Rudy, a creature who did not savour the wonders of wine or the arts.
+In the 1970s Alan Holdsworth, editor of *Epicurean* magazine, held an annual dinner.
 There was always an award, a sterling silver ladle, for the wine person who had contributed most to the wine and food industry during the year.
 The rarest of foods and the most antique of wines always were produced.
 One year it was an ancient riesling.
 There had been an extraordinary find, a cache of long forgotten bottles in a cellar at Sunbury.
 The wine was a riesling 100 years old.
 It became a matter of great prestige to acquire one of these bottles.
-If you were on the wine social round it became a matter of great ton, as they used to say in the 19th century: "Oh yes, I thought the 1876 riesling I had with X' had a brilliant richness of fruit, but not quite the same delicacy and finish on the palate as the 1876 I had at 'Y's' house on Thursday night."
+If you were on the wine social round it became a matter of great *ton*, as they used to say in the 19th century: "Oh yes, I thought the 1876 riesling I had with X' had a brilliant richness of fruit, but not quite the same delicacy and finish on the palate as the 1876 I had at 'Y's' house on Thursday night."

 The 1971 dinner took place at Two Faces restaurant in South Yarra and I took along Rudy Komon as my guest.
 The chairman for the day was Douglas Seabrook, celebrated wine dealer, wine judge, and often held in awe as Melbourne's, if not Australia's, best palate.
 The piece de resistance for the night was a 1872 Craiglee dry red.
-Douglas gave the hist- of the wine.
-He said it was discovered lying in cases o, earth floor of the old winery, by his father, back in 1951.
+Douglas gave the history of the wine.
+He said it was discovered lying in cases on the earth floor of the old winery, by his father, back in 1951.

-The old wine en its handblown bottle was brought to the t I am sure Tutankhamen's tomb was opened with none or tIt ceremony of the opening of this old red.
+The old wine in its handblown bottle was brought to the table.
+I am sure Tutankhamen's tomb was opened with none of the ceremony of the opening of this old red.
 Corkscrew, scalpel, everything came into operation and the process seemed to take a full hour.
 The cork had to be removed with no shaking and the decanting was done with such steadiness, there was almost the fear that if there was the faintest shake the bottle would explode like an Irish bomb.
 The wine was shared into small glasses for the 28 guests.

-TIl was dark in colour, almost like an old port, interesting, but extreme age was there, a feeling of dealing with a cadaver Before we moved through to the desserts, Douglas gave his comments on the wine.
-He agreed that it suffered from extreme age, ah, but one could detect its marvellous qualities, its fruit, its character, the gorgeous softness, etc, Suddenly there was an interruption: "RUBBISH!"
-Isank into my chair, the interjection came from my immediate right, it was my guest.
+It was dark in colour, almost like an old port, interesting, but extreme age was there, a feeling of dealing with a cadaver.
+Before we moved through to the desserts, Douglas gave his comments on the wine.
+He agreed that it suffered from extreme age, ah, but one could detect its marvellous qualities, its fruit, its character, the gorgeous softness, etc,

+Suddenly there was an interruption: "RUBBISH!"
+I sank into my chair, the interjection came from my immediate right, it was my guest.
 Oh Lord, nobody ever interrupted Mr Seabrook.

 Mr Seabrook, very dignified, continued.
 The wine was still basically sound.
 There were few signs of oxidisation.

 "RUBBISH!
 The wine is finished.
 Anyone can see that.
 The man's a barbarian."

 Mr Seabrook still took no notice, but the temperature in the room had suddenly dropped from a comfortable 25 degrees Celsius to 5 degrees, and my relations with Douglas from that moment on were just a little delicate.

 Another regular visitor was Dr Max Lake, who loved to stay at the Melbourne Club.
 Max planted his vineyard in 1963, a remarkable adventure, because it was the first new vineyard on the Hunter for generations.
 He called it "Lake's Folly".
 The first vintage was in 1966 and all his mates like Len Evans, gathered for the occasion and legend has it they foot-tramped the grapes in their bare feet while Max played Zorba the Greek on the piano.
-Max defied the Hunter tradition, which was predominantly hermitage, as the SW people so charmingly called shiraz, and planted cabernet.
+Max defied the Hunter tradition, which was predominantly hermitage, as the NSW people so charmingly called shiraz, and planted cabernet.
 The cabernet was an extraordinary success.
 He had his own special family bottling which he called "Lake's Fancy".

 Whenever Max arrived in town, if you were very lucky, there was a gift bottle of the Fancy under his arm.

 Max was, and is, splendid at almost everything.
 He was splendid in his love of music, food and wine, splendid in dimensions around his girth, splendid in conversation, and renowned as very nearly the finest hand surgeon in Australia.
-The Sun Herald wrote a story about him.
+The *Sun-Herald* wrote a story about him.
 He never mixed his activities, during the week when he was operating he took little wine, perhaps only one or two glasses for the week.
 The night this article appeared, Frank Margan, Sydney journalist and later restaurateur, held a party for all Max's friends.
 As he came through the front door everyone chanted: "AND HE ONLY DRINKS ONE OR TWO GLASSES OF WINE A WEEK."
 Max beamed and took a polite bow.

 My favourite story about Max was the day a young gentleman arrived with his girlfriend at Lake's Folly driving a Lamborghini.
 James Bond could not have been more ostentatiously splendid.
 This Lamborghini had 12 cylinders and an extraordinary number of carburettors.
 Each cylinder had its own loving carburettor collection.
 Max looked at this car in wonder.
 Could he have a little drive?